Link verbs

 ourselves; yourselves; themselves

-We use a reflexive pronoun after a transitive verb (see Clauses, Sentences and Phrases) when the direct object is the same as the subject of the verb:
+a transitive verb (see Clauses, Sentences and Phrases) when

 I am teaching myself to play the piano.